Diddy admits beating ex-girlfriend Cassie, says he's sorry, calls his actions 'inexcusable'

 “It’s so difficult to reflect on the darkest times in your life, but sometimes you got to do that,” Diddy says on the video.
 He adds, “I went and I sought out professional help.
 I got into going to therapy, going to rehab.
 I had to ask God for his mercy and grace.
 I’m so sorry.
 But I’m committed to be a better man each and every day.
 I’m not asking for forgiveness.
 I’m truly sorry.”

 Combs is looking somber and wearing a T-shirt in the selfie-style apology video, and appears to be on a patio.
-It is the hip-hop mogul’s most direct response after six months of allegations that have threatened his reputation and career.
-Previous statements have been released through his lawyers.
+It is the hip-hop mogul’s most direct response and first apology after six months of allegations that have threatened his reputation and career.

+Meredith Firetog, who represents Ventura and other women who have sued Combs, said the apology was “more about himself than the many people he has hurt.

+“When Cassie and multiple other women came forward, he denied everything and suggested that his victims were looking for a payday,” the lawyer said in a statement.
+“That he was only compelled to ‘apologize’ once his repeated denials were proven false shows his pathetic desperation, and no one will be swayed by his disingenuous words.”

 The security camera video, dated March 5, 2016, closely resembles the description of an incident at an InterContinental Hotel in the Century City area of Los Angeles described in Ventura’ lawsuit.